ToDreamr/ReactDoc/react.learn/react.md

       <img
         className="avatar"
         src={user.imageUrl}
-        alt={'Photo of ' + user.name}
+        alt={"Photo of " + user.name}
         style={{
           width: user.imageSize,
-          height: user.imageSize
+          height: user.imageSize,
         }}
       />
     </>
   );
 }
 ```

 In the case of above,**style={{}}** is not a special grammar,but a normal object of style wrapped by the outside bracket.You can use this when you wanna add an extra style of a component.

 ## Conditional Rendering

 Just use JavaScript , the **if else** could help you render components conditionally , you can also use 'logic and'-&& to render your components when there is no branch of else.

 ## Render the List of Data